viki-org/storm-docker/source/docs/docker/zookeeper.md

 IP address, otherwise the Zookeeper cluster will not be able to carry out elections and Storm will not run.
 Once again, storm-docker takes care of that for you.

+## For Hackers

+For machines which run multiple components of the storm-docker repository, the Zookeeper Docker has to be started first, since the storm-nimbus and storm-ui Docker link to the Zookeeper Docker.